 ENG 1123 is a continuation of ENG 1113 with an emphasis on research, argumentation, and composition.
-Readings, essays, and a research paper are required.
 In this course, students continue to develop effective techniques of writing and reading.
 Readings, essays, and a research paper are required.
 Prerequisite: ENG 1113.
 3 hours lecture.